pdubz-sudo/PySpark-beginner-aug2021/README.md

 ## Option C

+Use docker if you don't have spark installed on your computer.

+cd where the docker-compose.yml file is.

+In the terminal, run the command `docker-compose up` which will automatically start building the image.

+Click the link which can also be reached with `localhost:8888`

+Type in the password `pyspark`

+When you're done, close everything down by typing `docker-compose down -v` in the terminal.

+## Option D

-Wow, have we really reached plan C?
+Wow, have we really reached plan D?
 Alright, let's go local.

 Requirements: Python 3 installed